ettebaDwop/dareyProject4/Simple Book Register: MEAN STACK.md

 To solve this problem ......

 ` sudo apt install -y mongodb`

+` sudo service mongodb start`

+Verify that the service is up and running

+` sudo systemctl status mongodb`

+Install npm – Node package manager.

+` sudo apt install -y npm`

+Install body-parser package

+We need ‘body-parser’ package to help us process JSON files passed in requests to the server.

+` sudo npm install body-parser`
+Create a folder named ‘Books’ and change directory into the folder

+` mkdir Books && cd Books`

+While in the Books directory, initialize npm project

+`npm init`

+Add a file to it named server.js

+`vi server.js`

 #### Step 3 Install Express and set up routes to the server
 #### Step 4 Access the routes with AngularJS